Illegal Possession of Firearms

 Can I carry a weapon on school property if I have a permit?

 - No. It is illegal to carry a firearm in or upon any part of the buildings or grounds of any school, college, university or other educational institution, even if you have a permit to carry a firearm or a valid firearm purchaser identification card.
-A violation of this kind is considered a third degree crime in New Jersey.
+A violation of this kind is considered a third-degree crime.

 What permits are required to purchase and/or carry shotguns, rifles, and handguns?

 - You are required to obtain a purchaser identification card prior to purchasing a rifle, shotgun, or handgun.
 For rifles and shotguns, this permit is sufficient to acquire and possess the firearm.
 On the other hand, for a handgun, you must obtain a separate permit to carry the handgun.